bola-de-gude-12/docs/Continia Document Capture/Business functionality/Purchase contracts/Approving contract invoices.md

 ---
 title: Approving contract invoices in Document Capture
-date: 08-01-2025
+date: 15-07-2025
 description: How to set up the automatic approval of contract invoices.
 id: DC-89
 lang: en
 ---

-# Approving Contract Invoices
+# Approving contract invoices

 With the Purchase Contracts module, you can have any contract invoice (that is, any purchase invoice that's linked to a purchase contract) approved automatically when the invoice is registered.
 You can also set up a variance amount or percentage for each contract line, so that invoices whose amounts relate to the contract amounts within the specified variance are automatically approved upon registration.